 Technology and automation are gradually replacing manual work in many industries.
 For instance, If you are experiencing a staffing shortage, you might consider it a prompt to double-check that you aren’t missing opportunities to use automation for what used to require an employee, or reducing the time it takes to do the work.

 Merging various verticals helps in streamlining processes.
 Additionally, it reduces over-dependence on manpower.

 Employee Retention Strategies:

 Without upskilling and training options, employees often lack motivation.
 Offering extra perks such as learning or certification opportunities helps in retaining employees.
 Indeed offers an extensive list of high-demand certifications.
-Not all companies may be able to offer comprehensive perks.
-However, there are many other perks you can make available to your employees that have little to no cost.
+While not all companies may be able to offer comprehensive perks, there there are many other perks you can make available to your employees that have little to no cost.
 Some examples include:

 - Flex day offs

 Over the past year and a half, companies have had to re-examine their talent acquisition strategies as employee expectations have changed.
 To ensure success in the hiring process, we suggest trying these strategies for attracting new talent.

 - Performance-based incentives